-The Ian Errey Museum is open Wednesday to Sunday 10am to 5pm (check whether current Covid restrictions have caused changes to these times)
+The Ian Errey Museum is open Wednesday to Sunday 10.00 am to 4.00 pm

 The Museum is on a site that was once a blacksmith, hardware supplies and undertakers business in the 1890s.
 The old building has now been restored by volunteers.